skyl/bonsai/index.md

 ## The Goal of All Agile Software Process

-When working to develop a productive process for your team, it's important to take a step back and understand what you want to achieve by following a process.
+When working to develop a productive process for your team, it's important to first zoom out and understand what you want to achieve by following a process.
 The process should seek to ensure that:

 > Every engineer is working with motivation and passion
 > on the one most important thing that they can